 Turns out I’m terrible at dreaming.

-What I’d considered a goal much higher than my reach was more than doable.
+What I’d considered a goal laudably higher than my reach was more than doable.
 I see the sign for 6000 feet up ahead and climb steadily to touch the milepost in two weeks.
 I hope this encourages you in your blogging.
 Remember, I didn’t know which way was up when I set out last year.
 You’ve shown me enough love; I’d like to hear if anything here is helpful for your own blog.
 Though I’ve seen people plateau in the higher numbers, I think success feeds success.
 With some notable exceptions in our midst, it seems to get easier for most of us after the first 1000 followers.
 But I will never compromise my standards in a chase for numbers.
-My exacting nature, which might be a liability at times in my personal life, I’ve been able to use as an asset on this blog.
+My exacting nature, which becomes a liability at times in my personal life, has served as an asset on this blog.
 The fastidiousness is what I’ve built this blog on.
 I want to offer content that would compel a visiting editor or publisher to pull up a chair.